 Born in Britain, Adrian Gurvitz is a singer, songwriter, musician and record producer.
 At age 20, his band Gun had a Top 10 hit in the U.K. with “Race With the Devil.”
 In 1982, Gurvitz had a solo top ten British hit with the song “Classic” and he wrote “The Love in Your Eyes” which was a number 1 rock song for Eddie Money in 1988.
 Gurvitz also co-wrote “Even If My Heart Would Break,” performed by Kenny G and Aaron Neville, which was on the legendary 1992, “The Bodyguard” soundtrack.

-Under the guidance of producer Gurvitz, Lilley has recorded 10 tracks for an album that is due to be released in February 2019.
-All songs on the upcoming album deal with love, loss and relationships.
+Under the guidance of producer Gurvitz, Lilley has recorded 10 tracks for an album called “Hindsight.”
+All songs on the album deal with love, loss and relationships.
 One of the songs that will be on the album is “King of Hearts.”

 Released less than two weeks ago, “King of Hearts” is the first single from Lilley’s new album.
 The music on Jen’s song features Rosie Danvers and her 50-piece orchestra.
 Lilley’s strong vocals have a 60’s Motown vibe, similar to the legendary girl groups from that era of pop music.